-Certain terms and definitions associated with water damage restoration exist.
-The following are definitions of terms used:
+Certain terms and definitions related to water damage restoration exist.
+These are definitions of terms utilized:

 - Appliance malfunctions involving domestic water supply lines;

-- Broken toilet tanks and toilet bowls that do not contain contaminants or additives.
+- Falling rainwater; and broken toilet water tanks and toilet bowls that do not contain contaminants or additives.

-Category 2 Water – Water containing a significant degree of chemical, biological and/or physical contamination and having the potential to cause discomfort or sickness if consumed by or exposed to humans.
-Category 2 Commercial Water Damage is also referred to as “gray water.”
-Gray water carries microorganisms and nutrients for microorganisms.
+Category 2 Water – Water that contains a significant degree of chemical, biological and/or physical contamination and having the potential to result in discomfort or sickness if consumed by or exposed to humans.
+Category 2 water is also often called “gray water.”
+Gray water contains microorganisms and nutrients for microorganisms.

-Examples of gray water sources may include, but are not necessarily limited to the following:
+Examples of gray water sources can include, but aren’t necessarily limited to the following:

 - Discharge from dishwashers or washing machines;

-- Overflows from toilet bowls with some urine (no feces)
+- Flows over from toilet bowls along with some urine (no feces)

 - Chilled and condensate water; and